 Contributions.
 In this paper, we show that by assigning deadlines to parallel task systems and scheduling them under GEDF, such systems can be supported on multiprocessors with bounded response times.
 Our analysis shows that on a two-processor platform, no utilization loss results for any parallel task system.
 Despite this special case, on a platform with more than two processors, utilization constraints are needed.
 To discern how severe such constraints must fundamentally be, we present a parallel task set with minimum utilization that is unschedulable on any number of processors.
 This task set violates our derived constraint and has unbounded response times.
-The impact of utilization constraints can be lessened by restructuring tasks to reduce intratask parallelism.
+The impact of utilization constraints can be lessened by restructuring tasks to reduce intra-task parallelism.
 We propose optimization techniques that can be applied to determine such a restructuring.
-Finally, we conduct experiments to evaluate the applicability of the derived schedulability condition.
+Finally, we present the results of experiments conducted to evaluate the applicability of the derived schedulability condition.

 Organization.
 The rest of this paper is organized as follows.
-Sec.
-2 describes our system model.
-In Sec.
-3, we present our analytical results.
-In Sec.
-4, we discuss the above mentioned optimization technique.
-In Sec.
-5, we experimentally evaluate the proposed analysis.
-Sec.
-6 concludes.
+Section 2 describes our system model.
+In Section 3, we present our analytical results.
+In Section 4, we discuss the above mentioned optimization technique.
+In Section 5, we experimentally evaluate the proposed analysis.
+Section 6 concludes.